mesosphere-backup/cassandra-kairosdb-tutorial/README.md

 If you find that your KairosDB instance is failing due to an inability to connect to Cassandra, it's likely because you still need to enable `CASSANDRA_START_RPC` in Cassandra's deployment configuration.
 Go back and perform that step.
 As the change is rolled out, your KairosDB deployment should automatically repair itself.

-Once you see KairosDB running in Marathon, you can access its Web UI by looking up the IP address of the public node (`52.11.127.207` in my case) along with the port that Mesos has assigned to the container.
+Once you see KairosDB running in Marathon, you can access its Web UI by looking up the [IP address of the public node](https://dcos.io/docs/1.8/administration/locate-public-agent/), `52.11.127.207` in my case, along with the port that Mesos has assigned to the container.

-Tip: You can find your public agent IP address in AWS by viewing your EC2 instances and searching for nodes with a Public IP and aws:cloudformation:logical-id PublicSlaveServerGroup

-Once you've obtained the IP of your cluster's Public Node, you can then glean the port mapping information either through looking at the application in the Marathon UI, or through using the DCOS CLI like so:
+Once you've obtained the IP of your cluster's Public Node, you can then glean the port mapping information either through looking at the application in the Marathon UI, or through using the DC/OS CLI like so:

     $ dcos marathon task list
     APP              HEALTHY          STARTED              HOST     ID